Song of Co-Aklan

 Song of Co-Aklan is the sixth and final solo album by the Irish singer / songwriter Cathal Coughlan.
-It was recorded in London just before the COVID-19 pandemic and released to critical acclaim in 2021.
-The album was preceded by a limited edition cover of Van Morrisson's "Come Here My Love."
+It was recorded in London just before the COVID-19 pandemic and released in 2021.

-The lyrics are written from the point of view of Coughlan's alter-ego Co Aklan.
-According to critic Neil Hodge the listener is drawn in "from the opening bars of the albums title track....into the world of Co Aklan [with] perfectly obtuse lyrics with a deeper meaning, alongside Coughlan’s welcoming dynamic vocal."
+Coughlan started writing the album in 2016, and the song 'The Lobster's Dream, had originally had been written for a W.B.
+Yeats commemoration show at the National Concert Hall, Dublin in 2015.
+In a detailed, open and comprehensive interview with John Robb, Coughlan discusses how he writes songs, saying that that when songwriting he is led by the music, and the words, except maybe a title, come later.
+He refers to a "Co-Aklan re-brand", "rampant untruths", and that the album has a theme of identity and identities, and he refers to his own identity as a 'stateless person' and his relationship with Ireland.
+When concluding about his lyrics he says they wouldn't be songs if I knew exactly what they're about'.
+He shares that his longterm veganism influenced some of the songs about animals.
+And finally in the interview, Coughlan revealed to Robb that he'd left a few songs off 'Song of Co-Aklan' that he might put onto an EP in the future.

-The album was widely praised on release and is considered the peak of his solo career.
+The album received good reviews on its release and is considered the peak of his solo career.
+Some reviewers have written about the concept of the album and that the lyrics had been written from the point of view of Coughlan's alter-ego Co Aklan.
+According to critic Neil Hodge's review he describes this as how the listener is drawn in "from the opening bars of the albums title track....into the world of Co Aklan [with] perfectly obtuse lyrics with a deeper meaning, alongside Coughlan’s welcoming dynamic vocal."

 Track listing

-All songs written and deranged by Cathal Coughlan.
+All songs written by Cathal Coughlan.